-Blazer Black blazer with school logo.
+Black blazer with school badge.
 Blazers must be worn at all times, unless permission has been given by a member of staff to remove it.
-Blazer cuff's should not be turned up Shirt and Tie Plain white shirt or blouse with collar, tucked into waistband of trousers/skirt - must be worn with a school tie knotted to the neck.
-School Tie appropriate for Lower School (Y7-9) and Upper School (Y10-11).
-Trousers / Skirts Plain black straight leg tailored (loose fit) school trousers.
-(Denim/jeans/tight fit/cropped trousers/turn ups/low slung or Lycra based trousers are not allowed).
-Plain black knee length , tailored, straight or pleated skirt (Lycra, tight fit skirts are not allowed) Optional Jumper Black V-neck jumper with school logo.
-Footwear Smart black polishable shoes (no high heels, boots, fashion shoes, trainers, sandals or Converse type pumps).
-Jewellery A wrist watch.
+Blazers purchased from our associated school shops do ISCHOOL BANGE have an embroidered badge.
+Alternatively, you can purchase a badge from school to sew on to a black blazer purchased from elsewhere.
+Plain white shirt or blouse with collar, tucked into waistband of trousers/skirt - must be worn with a school tie knotted to the neck and also reaching the belly button.
+School Tie - Please note that we now have one school tie.
+Those students with the old school tie do not need to purchase the new one but only one type of tie will now be available to purchase.
+Following parental feedback, from September students must wear plain black (loose fit) school trousers, these can be straight leg or cropped (Denim/jeans/tight fit/low slung or Lycra based trousers are not allowed).
+Plain black knee length, tailored, straight or pleated skirt (Lycra, tight fit skirts are not allowed) Black V-neck jumper with school logo.
+Smart black polishable shoes (no high heels, boots, fashion shoes, trainers, sandals or Converse type pumps).
+A wristwatch.
 A light chain crucifix.
 A single stud earring.
 A set of plain stud earrings, one in each ear, worn in the lower ear lobe.
-No other piercings/jewellery is permitted.
+No other Jewellery piercings/jewellery is permitted.
 Nose-ring or earring retainers are not permitted.
-Outdoor Wear Outdoor waterproof coats, capable of being worn over the blazer.
-Hoodies or tracksuit style tops are not permitted.
-Belts Plain black (without studs).
-Hair/Make-up Hair should be neat and tidy without decorative attachments.
-Extreme styles, unnatural hair colours, tramlines, shaved shapes in the hair or eyebrows are not permitted.
+Outdoor waterproof coats, capable of being worn over Outdoor Wear the blazer (Hoodies or tracksuit style tops are not permitted).
+Belts Plain black (without studs) Hair should be neat and tidy without decorative attachments.
+Extreme styles, unnatural hair colours, tramlines, shaved shapes in the hair or eyebrows are · not permitted.
 If make-up is worn, it should be moderate and unobtrusive.
 False eyelashes, nail polish, false/acrylic nails are not permitted.
-School Bags These should be of a suitable size to accommodate A4 sized books, folders and sports equipment, e.g. rucksack, satchel, messenger bag.
-Handbags are not appropriate as a school bag.
-Socks / Tights Black or charcoal school socks.
-Pupils should not wear white socks.
+These should be of a suitable size to accommodate A4 ISCHOOL RAGS sized books, folders and sports equipment, e.g. rucksack, satchel, messenger bag.
+Small handbags are not appropriate as a school bag.
+Black or charcoal school socks.
+Students should not lc + / T + + + wear white socks.
 Black or natural coloured tights (not patterned).

-Mobile Phones & other Electronic There is no need to bring electronic devices into school.
-Mobile phones must be switched off (not just on silent) and remain in the pupil's bag whilst on the school site.
-Devices: If mobile phones are seen or heard they will be confiscated.
-If a pupil has a mobile phone, visible on the school site, it will be confiscated as per the Mobile phone policy.
+Mobile Phones & other Electronic Devices There is no need to bring electronic devices into school.
+Mobile phones must be switched off (not just on silent) and remain in the student's bag whilst on the school site.
+If mobile phones are seen or heard they will be confiscated.
+If a student has a mobile phone, visible on the school site, it will be confiscated as per the Mobile the school site, it will be confiscated as per the Mobile Phone policy.
 The same applies to gaming devices, earphones, speakers and any other music device.